onlinehub0808/-smart-contract-best-practices/CONTRIBUTING.md

 - Provide an example - then point to a recommendation for the solution in the relevant section of the doc
 - List first/most visible attack, where possible
 - Ensure each subsection has an anchor tag for future hyperlinking
+- Mark vulnerable pieces of code as `// INSECURE`